mf-andres/function_analyzer/README.md

 To print one function graph run the following command:

 ~~~~
-python cli.py expression_string from_domain to_domain domain_step
+python cli.py expression_string --from_domain from_domain --to_domain to_domain --domain_step domain_step
 ~~~~

 Where:

 * expression_string is the expression whose function graph we want to print

-* from_domain is the origin of the function graph domain
+* from_domain is the origin of the function graph domain.
+Optional.
+Default is 0.

-* to_domain is the end of the function graph domain
+* to_domain is the end of the function graph domain.
+Optional.
+Default is 100.

-* domain_step is the interval between abscissas of the function graph
+* domain_step is the interval between abscissas of the function graph.
+Optional.
+Default is 1.